Borel summation: Regularity

 where the rightmost expression is exactly the Borel sum at z.

-Regularity of (B) and (wB) imply that these methods provide analytic extensions to A(z).
+Regularity of (B) and (wB) implies that these methods provide analytic extensions to A(z).

 Nonequivalence of Borel and weak Borel summation

 Any series A(z) that is weak Borel summable at z ∈ C is also Borel summable at z.
 However, one can construct examples of series which are divergent under weak Borel summation, but which are Borel summable.
 The following theorem characterises the equivalence of the two methods.